michaelwehrley/notes/README.md

 * e.target is what triggers the event dispatcher to trigger and e.currentTarget is what you assigned your listener to.
 * e.currentTarget is always the element the event is actually bound do.
 * It's worth noting that event.target can be useful, for example, for using a single listener to trigger different actions

-## SSH

-Warning: the ECDSA host key for 'somewhere.com' differs from the key for the IP address 'XXX.XXX.XXX.XXX'

-`$ man ssh-keygen`
--R hostname
-           Removes all keys belonging to hostname from a known_hosts file.
-This option is useful to delete hashed hosts (see the -H option above).